mafredri/cdp/README.md

 ## Acknowledgements

-The Go implementation of gRPC ([grpc-go](https://github.com/grpc/grpc-go)) has been a source of inspiration for some of the design descisions made in the `cdp` and `rpcc` packages.
+The Go implementation of gRPC ([grpc-go](https://github.com/grpc/grpc-go)) has been a source of inspiration for some of the design decisions made in the `cdp` and `rpcc` packages.
 Some ideas have also been borrowed from the `net/rpc` package from the standard library.

 ## Resources